pmaji/data-science-toolkit/classification/logit/logistic_regression.md

 ```

 ### Building the DBSMOTE Lasso Logit Formula Based on Coefficient List

+Again here we're using the set of coefficients using lambda lse given our prioritization of model simplicity.

 ``` r
 # first we trim from the coefficient list only the coefficients that weren't 0'ed out